-- A. Property within a PBD Overlay District shall meet the following requirements, at a minimum: - 1.
+A. Property within a PBD Overlay District shall meet the following requirements, at a minimum:

+Resolution No. 12747 Exhibit A Page 61 of 117 1.
 Compliance with the Cultural Improvements Program requirements.

 A. The applicable underlying Downtown District's sub-district's use regulations shall apply to the PBD Overlay District, except that the City Council may add land uses.
 A zoning district map amendment's associated Development Plan for a PBD Overlay District shall include any additional land uses.
 The City Council may impose requirements on additional land uses.